Why 2019 will be a great year

-My confidence comes from the momentum we see in the closing of 2018, when more and more OEMs stress the importance of in-vehicle security implementations and specifically ECU protection, and from the realization that automotive cybersecurity is now a clear market need.
+My confidence comes from the momentum we see in the closing of 2018 We see more and more OEMs stressing the importance of in-vehicle security implementations and specifically ECU protection.
+There is also a growing realization that automotive cybersecurity is now a clear market need.

 A few 2018 events that have helped the OEM to adopt this transformative thinking:

-The total cost of ownership for deploying network security, and the required analyst/response team, was better understood.
-While detection/response is part of the best practices, the built-in security of ECU hardening, already during production, was appealing.
+There is a greater understanding about the total cost of ownership for deploying network security and the required analyst/response team.
+While detection/response has long been part of the best practices, built-in security for ECU hardening has a clear and obvious appeal.

-Karamba’s technologies, which were demonstrated successfully in our 2018 customer’ engagements, proved the effectiveness of embedded Control Flow Integrity (CFI) to prevent the exploit of unknown, hidden security vulnerabilities.
+Karamba’s technologies, which were demonstrated successfully in our 2018 customer’ engagements, proved the effectiveness of embedded Control Flow Integrity (CFI) in preventing the exploit of unknown, hidden security vulnerabilities.
 But it is not just us.
 Ideally for Karamba, in October 2018, Google announced Android 9 with support for CFI in kernel level.
-And while it is not as a complete solution as Karamba’s, which hardens the entire stack and applications, such attestation from a top security team is great a backwind.
+And while it is not as complete a solution as Karamba’s, this is still a great endorsement from a top security team.

-And 2019 is promising to be even more impactful for cybersecurity in the automotive industry.
-Again- external forces are driving the momentum.
+And 2019 is promising to be even more impactful for cybersecurity in the automotive industry, largely due to external forces that are driving the momentum.
 This year we will see the US Congress regulate Autonomous Vehicle deployments.
-Cybersecurity is part of all drafts and clearly a safety concern given the elimination of the driver, the ultimate cyber-physical buffer.
+Cybersecurity is part of all drafts and clearly a safety concern given the elimination of the driver - the ultimate cyber-physical buffer.

-Related to that, we will see the publication of the ISO Automotive Cybersecurity standard (ISO21434).
-Karamba is a member of few working groups of this distinguish committee and can see how Security by Design is becoming fundamental approach for developing a modern ECU.
+We will also see the publication of the ISO Automotive Cybersecurity standard (ISO21434).
+Karamba is a member of few working groups of this distinguished committee and can see how Security by Design is becoming fundamental approach for developing a modern ECU.

-And of course, there is a critical contribution to internal forces; the expanding Karamba team, the “can do” spirit and our passionate investors, all are driving us to excel and capture the market opportunity.
+And of course, there is another critical contribution that is hard to overstate: the expanding Karamba team, our “can do” spirit, and our passionate investors, all of which are driving us to excel and capture the market opportunity.